smerth/gatsby-theme-project/README.md

 The repo consists of three `yarn` workspaces:

-1) `yarn workspace gatsby-site`
+1. `yarn workspace gatsby-site`

 A gatsby site using the theme and a child of that theme

-2) `yarn workspace gatsby-theme-mdx`
+2. `yarn workspace gatsby-theme-main`

 A theme for gatsby that demonstrates several things.

 - Process `.mdx` files.
 - Shadow folders, files and components in the theme with items at their equivalent path in the parent gatsby-site.
 - Export components and design tokens from the theme.

-3) `yarn workspace gatsby-theme-mdx-child`
+3. `yarn workspace gatsby-theme-main-subtheme`

 A child theme that programatically generates pages from a `docs` folder of `.mdx` files in the parent gatsby-site.
 The child theme provides all the setup for this

 ## Setup and use

 ## Documents

 This repo was built following the live code cast:

 The docs folder contains a walk-through of how to build this repo.